-Principle and Area for Improvement Actions Required in 2024/25 Responsible Officer Date for Completion A: Behaving with integrity, demonstrating strong commitment to ethical values, respecting the rule of law.
-Review of Counter-Fraud Complete a review and update of the Anti-Fraud, Bribery and Corruption Policy Statement and the Whistleblowing Policy.
-Head of Governance & Corporate Services December 2024 and Whistleblowing Policies C. Defining outcomes in terms of sustainable economic, social, and environmental benefits.
-Undertake a thorough review of the EDI scheme - prioritising a series of agreed specific actions.
-SMT February 2025 Equality, Diversity and Inclusion (EDI) D. Determining the interventions necessary to optimise the achievement of the intended outcomes.
-Independent Governance Review to be completed in June 2024 and an action plan to be developed to address any recommendations.
-Head of Governance & Corporate Services December 2024 Complete Independent Governance Review
+Complete a review and update of the Anti-Fraud, Bribery and Corruption Policy Head of Statement and the Whistleblowing Policy.
+Governance & Corporate Services December 2024 Undertake a thorough review of the EDI scheme - prioritising a series of agreed specific actions.
+SMT February 2025 Independent Governance Review to be completed in June 2024 and an action plan to be developed to address any recommendations.
+Head of Governance & Corporate Services December 2024 Undertake a thorough review of the EDI scheme - prioritising a series of agreed specific actions.
+Independent Governance Review to be completed in June 2024 and an action Undertake a thorough review of the EDI scheme - prioritising a series of agreed specific actions.
+SMT Independent Governance Review to be completed in June 2024 and an action plan to be developed to address any recommendations.
+Head of Governance & Corporate

 Principle and Area for Improvement Actions Required in 2024/25 Responsible Officer Date for Completion E: Developing capacity, including the capability of leadership and individuals Career Grade Scheme Develop an Authority Career Grade Scheme that provides a central policy applicable across the organisation supplemented by appropriately tailored schemes for individual roles that include assessment procedures and incorporate relevant accredited training / professional qualifications alongside development of workplace experience and skills.
 Assistant Director - Resources and HR Business Partner March 2025 F: Managing risks and performance Business Continuity Complete a full review and refresh of business continuity procedures and documentation, with support from external experts as required.
 Head of ICT Oct 2024 F: Managing risks and performance Performance Management Develop and implement a new Performance Management Framework which will include central production of performance information that will ensure improved reporting and enable service managers and heads to focus on interpretation and taking remedial actions as necessary.
-Head of Finance & Performance and Service Manager - Programmes & Performance In stages over the course of the year to March 2025 F: Managing risks and performance Pensions Administration Improvement and Backlog Clearance Plan Deliver the elements of the Pensions Administration Improvement Plan.
+Finance & In stages over the course of the year to March 2025 F: Managing risks and performance Pensions Administration Improvement and Backlog Clearance Plan Deliver the elements of the Pensions Administration Improvement Plan.
 Assistant Director - Pensions In stages to March 2026.
 Progress will be reported on quarterly to Authority and Local Pension Board.